martinmoene/string-lite/README.md

 replace_all: Return string with all occurrences of sub string changed - char*-char*[.TODO]
 replace_all: Return string with all occurrences of sub string changed - string-string[.TODO]
 replace_all: Return string with all occurrences of sub string changed - string-string_view[.TODO]
-replace_all: Return string with all occurrences of regex changed - string-regex[.TODO]
+replace_all: Return string with all occurrences of regex changed - string-regex
-replace_all_re: Return string with all occurrences of regex changed - string-char*[.TODO]
+replace_all_re: Return string with all occurrences of regex changed - string-char*
 replace_first: Return string with first occurrence of sub string changed - char*-char*[.TODO]
 replace_first: Return string with first occurrence of sub string changed - string-string[.TODO]
 replace_first: Return string with first occurrence of sub string changed - string-string_view[.TODO]
 replace_first: Return string with first occurrence of sub string changed - string_view-string_view[.TODO]
-replace_first: Return string with first occurrence of regex changed - string-regex[.TODO]
+replace_first: Return string with first occurrence of regex changed - string-regex
-replace_first_re: Return string with first occurrence of regex changed - string-char*[.TODO]
+replace_first_re: Return string with first occurrence of regex changed - string-char*
 replace_last: Return string with last occurrence of sub string changed - char*-char*[.TODO]
 replace_last: Return string with last occurrence of sub string changed - string-string[.TODO]
 replace_last: Return string with last occurrence of sub string changed - string-string_view[.TODO]